Francis Crick: Use of other researchers' data

 Watson and Crick's use of DNA X-ray diffraction data collected by Franklin and Wilkins has generated an enduring controversy.
 It arose from the fact that some of Franklin's unpublished data were used without her knowledge or consent by Watson and Crick in their construction of the double helix model of DNA.
 Of the four DNA researchers, only Franklin had a degree in chemistry; Wilkins and Crick had backgrounds in physics, Watson in biology.

 Prior to publication of the double helix structure, Watson and Crick had little direct interaction with Franklin herself.
 They were, however, aware of her work, more aware than she herself realised.
 Watson was present at a lecture, given in November 1951, where Franklin presented the two forms of the molecule, type A and type B, and discussed the position of the phosphate units on the external part of the molecule.
-She also specified the amount of water to be found in the molecule in accordance with other parts of it, data that have considerable importance in terms of the stability of the molecule.
-She was the first to discover and formulate these facts, which in fact constituted the basis for all later attempts to build a model of the molecule.
-Before this, both Linus Pauling and Watson and Crick had generated erroneous models with the chains inside and the bases pointing outwards.
-Her identification of the space group for DNA crystals revealed to Crick that the two DNA strands were antiparallel.

 In January 1953, Watson was shown an X-ray photograph of B-DNA (called photograph 51), by Wilkins.
 Wilkins had been given photograph 51 by Rosalind Franklin's PhD student Raymond Gosling.
 Wilkins and Gosling had worked together in the Medical Research Council's (MRC) Biophysics Unit before director John Randall appointed Franklin to take over both DNA diffraction work and guidance of Gosling's thesis.
 It appears that Randall did not communicate effectively with them about Franklin's appointment, contributing to confusion and friction between Wilkins and Franklin.
 In the middle of February 1953, Crick's thesis advisor, Max Perutz, gave Crick a copy of a report written for a Medical Research Council biophysics committee visit to King's in December 1952, containing data from the King's group, including some of Franklin's crystallographic calculations.
 Franklin was unaware that photograph 51 and other information had been shared with Crick and Watson.
 She wrote a series of three draft manuscripts, two of which included a double helical DNA backbone.
-Her two A form manuscripts reached Acta Crystallographica in Copenhagen on 6 March 1953, one day before Crick and Watson had completed their model.
+Her two manuscripts on form A DNA reached Acta Crystallographica in Copenhagen on 6 March 1953, one day before Crick and Watson had completed their model.